hhundhausen/CSE15L-LabReports/lab-report-4-week-8.md

 ``[another link!](some-page.html)``

-Therefore, I think a change of more than ten lines of code will be needed to allow the program to accept any number of lines and space between brackets and parenthesis without requiring a link with correct syntax to follow it.
+Therefore, I think a change of more than ten lines of code will be needed.
+Since, the program needs to accept any number of lines and space between brackets and parenthesis without a link with correct syntax to follow it.